 OHA’s Kipuka Database is a geographical information system (GIS) that utilizes the latest mapping technologies to provide a window into native Hawaiian land, culture and history.
 Kipuka links historic data sets to geographic locations reinforcing the concept of information embedded in the ‘aina (land), encoded in the wahi inoa (place name).
 The foundation of Kipuka is the traditional land system, mokupuni divided into moku, ahupua‘a, ili and kuleana.
 A sense of "place" was a foundational aspect of traditional kanaka maoli (Native Hawaiian) identity.
 This is evidenced by the sheer number of inoa wahi (place names) which were recorded by Native Hawaiians in oral traditions, as well as in books, letters, manuscripts and newspapers.
 Furthermore, despite historical challenges which have fragmented traditional cultural and historical knowledge, place remains an important part of contemporary Native Hawaiian identity (Kana‘iaupuni 2006, Kame‘eleihiwa, 1992).The mission of Kipuka is to create a repository of knowledge where information about Hawai‘i’s land, culture and history can be easily accessed, to develop a virtual mo‘oku‘auhau of land tenure in Hawai‘i, and to provide an opportunity for individuals to forge new relationships between themselves and the ‘aina (land) that is most important to them.

-The Kipuka Map Database Project utilizes ArcGIS to display our data.
-Click on one of the following maps below to see the map application in action.
+The Kipuka Map Database Project utilizes ArcGIS Online to display our data.
+Click on one of the following maps below to see the web map in action.

 This map shows the members and term status of the State Burial Councils by region and type

 Contains U.S. Census data regarding the 'Native Hawaiian Population Alone' as well as Native Hawaiian Population Alone or in Combination' from the year 2000 in the United States.
 In the state of Hawaii there is similar data on a census tract level from 2000 and 2010.